-The primary department currently has 6 class groups.
+The primary department currently has 6 class groups, including a specialist provision for our pupils with more complex needs.

-Pupils in Early Years and Key Stage 1 are based in year group classes which are mixed ability and they receive the majority of their lessons in these class groups.
+Pupils in Early Years and Key Stage 1 are based in year group classes which are mixed ability and needs and they receive the majority of their lessons in these class groups.
 Our Early Years class currently has pupils of nursery and reception age.

 Once your child joins Early Years the focus is on helping them to settle into school routines, have fun playing and learning alongside other children and giving them the individual help they need to thrive.
+This is continued into KS1.
+These pupils play outside in our secure courtyard play area.

 As pupils reach Key Stage 2 (year 3 and above) pupils are based in access groups (see the previous page) across the key stage.
-This means that your child will have lessons alongside other pupils who learn best under a similar approach but who may be of different ages.
+This means that your child will have lessons alongside other pupils who learn best under a similar approach but who may be of different ages and different abilities.
 The focus in Key Stage 2 is to encourage children to become more independent in what they can do and to concentrate on early reading, writing, communication and number skills.
+Key Stage 2 pupils play in their side activity playground.